 One could, I suppose, argue with the standard statistical analysis program the researchers used to determine this correlation, but the fact remains that the researchers did report in the study as quoted above that the increase in carbohydrate intake was the driving force behind the elevation in ALT, not the increase in either protein or fat.
 You might imagine that those reporting the study would mention this finding.

 Before we get to the biased article by ABC, let’s take a look at a more balanced piece of reporting by Yahoo!
-News.
+News [The Yahoo!
+News link was no longer active; the link above is the same article reprinted in the The Sydney Morning Herald].
 Marlow Hood, the Yahoo reporter, not only read the study but took the time to track down the author and interview him as to his findings.
 (As most of you who are long-time readers of this blog should know, I’m always leery of study authors’ interviews with the press because the conclusions these authors often report haven’t been run through the tempering of the peer-review process and in many cases don’t jibe with what the actual study shows.
 In this case, however, it did.)

 Said Frederik Nystrom, the lead researcher